Wolvepack/Webistes/README.md

-# Webistes
+# ReadMe
-Dummy Websites accessible for edit and review.
+#Dummy Websites accessible for edit and review.
+#The structure is not well aligned nor placed in the appropriate folders